quencs/baml/README.md

 ### Structured outputs with any LLM

 JSON is amazing for REST APIs, but way too strict and verbose for LLMs.
 LLMs need something flexible.
-We created the SAP (schema-aligned parsing) algorithm to support the flexible outputs LLMs can provide, like markdown within a json blob or chain-of-thought prior to answering.
+We created the SAP (schema-aligned parsing) algorithm to support the flexible outputs LLMs can provide, like markdown within a JSON blob or chain-of-thought prior to answering.

 ![Chain of Thought](https://www.boundaryml.com/blog/2025-01-24-ai-agents-need-a-new-syntax/09-cot.gif)

 SAP works with any model on day-1, without depending on tool-use or function-calling APIs.

-To learn more about SAP you can read this post: [Schema Aligned Parsing](https://www.boundaryml.com/blog/schema-aligned-parsing).
+To learn more about SAP you can read this post: [Schema-Aligned Parsing](https://www.boundaryml.com/blog/schema-aligned-parsing).

 See it in action with: [Deepseek-R1](https://www.boundaryml.com/blog/2025-01-20-deepseek-r1) and [OpenAI O1](https://www.boundaryml.com/blog/2025-12-06-o1-pro).

 ### Streaming (when it's a first class citizen)

 Streaming is way harder than it should be.
-With our [python/typescript/ruby] generated code, streaming becomes natural and type-safe.
+With our [Python/Typescript/Ruby] generated code, streaming becomes natural and type-safe.

 ![Streaming](https://www.boundaryml.com/blog/2025-01-24-ai-agents-need-a-new-syntax/10-streaming-client.gif#still)